fbpx Print

 2. When the juice and cheese is at least 105F but no warmer than 115F, add to the flour and stir well with a spoon to incorporate into a thick paste.

-3. Add 1 1/2 cups flour, egg and butter.
+3. Add 1 ½ cups flour, egg, and butter.
 Knead by hand, or turn the speed of the mixer on low.
-Allow dough to come together for, kneading for about 10 minutes by hand or 5 minutes with a dough hook in a mixer.
+Allow dough to come together, kneading for about 10 minutes by hand or 5 minutes with a dough hook in a mixer.

-5. Set bowl in a warm place and allow to rise, about 1 hour.
-Dough is ready when you can stick two fingers into the dough up to the second knuckle and the holes remain.
+5. Set the bowl in a warm place and allow the dough to rise for about 1 hour.
+The dough is ready when you can stick two fingers into the dough up to the second knuckle and the holes remain.
 It should be about double in size.

 6. Generously butter and flour a 9×13 baking dish.